SYalouz/QuantNBody/Tutorials/readme.md

 # Welcome to the tutorials !

-In this folder we gather a series of tutorials/examples of how to use the QuantNBody package for both fermionic and bosonic systems.
+In this folder we gather a series of tutorials/examples detailing how to use the QuantNBody package for different types of many-body systems.

 ## Notebooks tutorials